The Garibaldi: Garibaldi Inn

 By 1912 the building began to be rented as a shop by Mrs Nelly Rehm (confectioner) and continued as such under various tenants.
 Relative minor alterations were made to the building in 1911/12 when it was converted from an Inn to use as a shop.

 The Tanianes who were there from 1934 to 1976 and they bought the building from the Cuneo family in 1949.
 A fruit and vegetable shop was run from where the bar had been by Mr Peter and Miss Mary Taniane.

 The building gradually fell into neglect and in 1971 Amoco made a bid for the site with the intention of demolishing the building for a service station.
 At this time the conservation movement in Australia was well under way and the Hunter's Hill people were able to prevent the demolition of The Garibaldi.
 In 1973 the original statue of Hebe, the gods' female cupbearer was stolen.

 Following a community nomination a Permanent Conservation Order was placed over the building on 16 October 1981.

 From the Tanianes, The Garibaldi passed to a succession of owners in the late 1970s and early 1980s.
 Attempts were made at the time to return the building to some kind of social purpose as in the days of John Cuneo.
 There were applications to develop it as a restaurant and then as an Inn.
-These applications were refused to due to the local community outcry.
+These applications were refused due to the local community outcry.

 In 1983 The Garibaldi was bought by Barry Webb & Associates, a firm of consulting engineers for use as offices.
 With the approval of the State government and Hunter's Hill Council the remaining parts of the site were redeveloped with offices, shops and underground parking.

 On the 2 April 1999 The Garibaldi was transferred to the State Heritage Register.